 About the CemeteryHighgate Cemetery opened in 1839.
 Over the years it became one of London's most famous burial sites.
-The grounds are built on the expanse of 150 dunam, where well-known personalities from the British capital, as well as ordinary residents of the city are buried.
+The grounds are built on the expanse of 150,000 square meters, where well-known personalities from the British capital, as well as ordinary residents of the city are buried.
 The cemetery was designed by the architect Stephen Geary.
 It is in this cemetery where revolutionaries like Karl Marx, scientists (like Michael Faraday), creators (like Mary Ann Evans), anarchists and communists, Parliament members, military officers and capitalists finally meet.

 The municipality of London faced issues at the beginning of the 19th century.
 The churches at that time did not meet the burden of the dead and the Parliament legally allowed the establishment of private cemeteries.
 That was the basis for opening Highgate.